biaslab/ForneyLab.jl/docs/src/getting-started.md

 ## Example: Inferring the bias of a coin
 The ForneyLab approach to solving inference problems consists of three phases:

-1. [Model specification](@ref getting-started-model-specification): ForneyLab provides a simple metalanguage to specify probabilistic models.
+1. [Model specification](@ref getting-started-model-specification): ForneyLab offers a domain-specific language to specify your probabilistic model.
-2. [Message-passing algorithm generation](@ref): Given a model, it is ForneyLab's job to provide you with an algorithm that runs inference on your quantities of interest.
+2. [Message-passing algorithm generation](@ref): Given a model, ForneyLab contructs an algorithm that infers your quantities of interest.
-3. [Message-passing inference execution](@ref): Feed observations and a prior belief over your quantities of interest to the algorithm and you will get an updated posterior in return.
+3. [Message-passing inference execution](@ref): ForneyLab compiles your algorithm to executable (Julia) code to which you may feed data and prior statistics.
+Executing the algorithm returns (approximate) posterior beliefs for your quantities of inferest.

 ### Coin flip simulation
 Let's start by gathering some data.
 One approach could be flipping a coin N times and recording each outcome.
 Here, however, we will simulate this process by sampling some values from a Bernoulli distribution.
 Each sample can be thought of as the outcome of single flip which is either heads or tails (1 or 0).
-We will assume that our virtual coin has an underlying probability of 75% of landing heads up.
+We will assume that our virtual coin is biased, and lands heads up on 75% of the trials (on average).

 ```@example 1
 N = 25          # number of coin tosses